mcanabrava/gdp-vs-national-education-exam-in-brazil/README.md

 The statistical analysis to answer the proposed question "What is the impact of the Gross Domestic Product (GDP) of municipalities on Education, present and future, considering the performance in the National Students Exam (ENEM)?" is contained inside the machine-learning notebook.

-In summary, a weak correlation (~0.10) between GDP/capita and GDP was found when investigating for both the total score of a candidate and also for individual test scores such as essay or math.
+In summary, a weak correlation (~0.10) between GDP/capita and GDP was found when investigating both the total score of a candidate and also for individual test scores such as essay or math.
 The results can be observed in the correlation matrixes below:

 ![top_essay_cities](images/correlation_matrix_scores.png)